vojtech-balek/SMERVisual/README.md

 ## **Why Use SMERVisual?**

-- **Explainable AI** – Provides insight into model decision-making
+- **Explainable AI** – Provides insight into model decision-making.
-- **Model-Agnostic** – Compatible with OpenAI APIs and open-source models
+- **Model-Agnostic** – Compatible with OpenAI APIs and open-source models.
-- **Zero-Shot Detection** – No additional training data required
+- **Zero-Shot Detection** – No additional training data required.
-- **Easy Integration** – Simple API for seamless use with existing machine learning workflows
+- **Easy Integration** – Simple API for seamless use with existing machine learning workflows.

 ---

 ## **Contributing**
 Contributions are welcome.
 If you’d like to contribute, follow these steps:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`)
+2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit changes (`git commit -m "Add new feature"`)
+3. Commit changes (`git commit -m "Add new feature"`).
-4. Push to the branch (`git push origin feature-branch`)
+4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request
+5. Open a pull request.

 ---